The ASTRID Simulation at z=0: From Massive Black Holes to Large-scale Structure: Groups and clusters of galaxies

-\astrid\ produces a strongly peaked SMHM relation, in agreement with the observational constraints.
-It has been long recognized that the efficiency which which halos convert baryons to stars peaks around $M_{\rm 200c}\sim 10^{12}$~\Msun\ and reduces for higher mass halos \citep{Conroy2009a,Leauthaud2012}.
+\astrid\ produces a strongly peaked SMHM relation, in agreement with the observational constraints. with It has long been recognized that the efficiency with which halos convert baryons to stars peaks around $M_{\rm 200c}\sim 10^{12}$~\Msun\ and is reduced for higher-mass halos \citep{Conroy2009a,Leauthaud2012}.
 In \astrid, the peak is at a slightly lower mass: $M_{\rm 200c}=10^{11.8}$~\Msun, with a conversion efficiency of 14\%.
 The location of the SMHM peak is sensitive to details of the stellar and AGN feedback prescriptions, including the adopted BH feedback efficiency, whether galactic winds are implemented isotropically / with metallicity dependence, or whether a minimum wind velocity is imposed \citep{Pillepich2018_tngmodel, Ni2023_camels}.
 Toward the low-mass end, $M_{\rm star}/M_{\rm 200c}$ declines steeply: the star-forming efficiency halves at $M_{\rm 200c}=10^{11}$~\Msun.
 In the range $10^{10.5}\lesssim M_{\rm 200c}\lesssim 10^{11.5}$, \astrid\ predicts a higher stellar conversion efficiency than typically inferred from observations.
 At the high-mass end, the drop is more gradual, halving at $M_{\rm 200c}\approx 10^{13}$~\Msun.
-For the most massive galaxy clusters with $M_{\rm 200c}>10^{14}$~\Msun, \astrid\ yields a stellar mass fraction in good agreement with most observational constraints.
-For central galaxies, applying a fixed $30$~kpc aperture produces measurements that are more consistent with observations than those based on twice the stellar half-mass radius.
+For the most-massive galaxy clusters with $M_{\rm 200c}>10^{14}$~\Msun, \astrid\ yields a stellar mass fraction in good agreement with most observational constraints.
+For central galaxies, applying a fixed $30$~kpc aperture produces measurements that are more consistent with observations than those based on twice the stellar half-mass-radius.